 So far, so good.
 But as the months went on I decided that the white hands, though attractive, were hard to read on the silver dial.
-So cast about on various websites and found a pair of blue hands to replace the white ones.
+I cast about on various websites and found a pair of blue hands to replace the white ones.
 I also decided that I'd prefer the lugs to be brushed, so I did that too.
-I have all the tools and I've done this before, but you'll note that despite my efforts I managed to scratch the dial while replacing the hands, but I love the result nonetheless.
+I have all the tools and I've done this before, but you'll note that despite my efforts I managed to scratch the dial while replacing the hands.
+I love the result nonetheless.
 The big silver dial tends to shine like a beacon on my wrist, and the slender blue hands are the perfect offset.
 If this watch was still as affordable as it once was, I'd order a second one and some brown hands for a change of pace.

 I put the thing on a bracelet I'd previously purchased from strapcode.
-It's a "Miltat" and it's terrible despite costing as much as the Guanqin.
-You can see that the end-link has rolled back strangely in the pic above because it doesn't have anything to stop it from doing so.
-I had to sand the underside to prevent it from hurting my wrist - something I didn't get to before it had raised a varicose vein in my wrist.
+It's a "Miltat" and it's terrible despite costing as much as the Guanqin itself.
+I had to sand the underside to prevent it from hurting my wrist -- something I didn't get to before it had raised a varicose vein in my wrist.
+You can see the end-link has rolled back strangely in the pic above -- it doesn't have anything to stop it from doing so.
 Thanks Miltat!

 I don't have much else to say about this model: it's got a reliable NH36 movement from Seiko, and sapphire crystal.
 It's rated to "3 bar" water resistance, which I believe because the crown does not screw down.
 The crown itself is too small for the case, I have a heck of a time winding the thing.

 I'm pleased with the watch and have developed a taste for modding.
 So I put the original hands from the Guanqin on another of my watches!

 P.S.
 Enjoy the comments below, this page wound up a dumping-ground for them because the site is old and I re-use page ID's over the years.